Buck Britton: Managerial/coaching career

 Britton returned to the Orioles organization to succeed Kyle Moore as hitting coach with the Delmarva Shorebirds in 2017.
 He replaced Ryan Minor as Shorebirds manager one year later on January 25, 2018.
 The Shorebirds finished with a 68-66 record in his only season as its skipper.

 Britton was promoted to succeed Gary Kendall in a similar capacity with the Bowie Baysox in early-February 2019.
 The ballclub went 149-111 in the two seasons he managed the team, both of which ended with appearances in the Eastern League Championship Series.
 The Baysox lost to the Trenton Thunder 3-1 in 2019 and the Akron RubberDucks 3-0 in 2021.
 He coached at the Orioles Alternate Training Site at Prince George's Stadium in the intermediate year when the 2020 Minor League Baseball campaign was cancelled due to the COVID-19 pandemic.

 Britton was elevated to manage the Norfolk Tides on January 26, 2022.
 His record in three years with the ballclub was 233-216.
 Despite sub-.500 campaigns at 74-76 and 69-81 in 2022 and 2024 respectively, the Tides captured both the International League and Triple-A National Championships in 2023.
 He received that season's International League Manager of the Year Award on October 4, 2023.

 On November 25, 2024, Britton was promoted to Baltimore's major league coaching staff under the role of major league coach.
 Following the firing of Brandon Hyde on May 17, 2025, Tony Mansolino was named interim manager, and Britton took over Mansolino's role as third base coach.
+On November 17, the Orioles announced that Britton would remain on their staff in the same role, shedding his interim title.